This is where the situation acquires a Kafkian dimension.

 They accuse Steve Keen of being too lenient with his students...

-I am no lawyer and I might be mistaken, but I feel that if one wanted someone to accuse of serious misconduct, one could do better than looking at Steve Keen.
+I am no lawyer and I might be mistaken, but I feel that if one wanted to accuse someoneof serious misconduct, one could do better than looking at Steve Keen.

 This is how TheFreeDictionary defines harassment: